- Compliance Committees

 Information about Exempt Research provides details about when research may be eligible for exempt review, submission requirements for exempt research, and key ethical responsibilities of investigators (e.g., informed consent, promoting voluntariness, and protecting privacy and confidentiality).

-New applications and amendments (Continuing Reviews, Modifications, and Personnel Changes) must be submitted through the IRBManager System.
-Protocols must be submitted two full weeks prior to the scheduled IRB meeting if the study will be reviewed by the full committee.
+Applications must be submitted two full weeks prior to the scheduled IRB meeting if the study will be reviewed by the full committee.
+However, many ISU studies do not require full-board review.
+There are no submission deadlines for exempt and expedited studies—applications are reviewed in the order received..

 What is the average time before IRB approval is received?